ystk/debian-python2.7/Doc/library/logging.rst

 .. method:: Logger.filter(record)

    Applies this logger's filters to the record and returns a true value if the record is to be processed.
+The filters are consulted in turn, until one of them returns a false value.
+If none of them return a false value, the record will be processed (passed to handlers).
+If one returns a false value, no further processing of the record occurs.

 .. method:: Logger.addHandler(hdlr)